Careers360 Logo

 Answer:

 Some sexually transmitted diseases are completely curable if detected earlier.
-Aids is a sexually transmitted disease which is still incurable.
+Aids is a sexually transmitted disease that is still incurable.

 (c) Oral pills are very popular contraceptives among rural women.